 The ICT sector is, at the national level, the most mature standardization sector.
-Luxembourg is registered as "O-member" of ISO/IEC JTC1, and 33 delegates from Luxembourg are currently involved in ISO/IEC JTC1 or in CEN technical committees from the ICT sector.
-Finally, the ISO/IEC JTC1 national forum has been active since December 7, 2009.
+Luxembourg is registered as "0-member" of ISO/IEC JTC 1, and 46 delegates from Luxembourg are currently involved in ISO/IEC JTC 1 or in CEN technical committees from the ICT sector.
+Finally, the ISO/IEC JTC 1 national forum has been active since December 7, 2009.

-Some national delegates from the ICT sector have already been (co-)editors of standards documents such as technical reports (ISO/IEC 20000-4 and ISO/IEC 20000-5), International standards (ISO/IEC 27010) or other various standards documents (ISO/IEC JTC 1/SC27 WG 5 Standing Document 2 - Part 1).
+Some national delegates from the ICT sector have already been (co-)editors of standards documents such as technical reports (ISO/IEC TR 20000-4, ISO/IEC TR 20000-5 and ISO/IEC TR 27015:2012), International standards (ISO/IEC 27010) or other various standards documents (ISO/IEC JTC 1/SC 27/WG 5 Standing Document 2 - Part 1).

-As defined in Chapter 3, an ISO/IEC JTC1 national chapter is established when a delegate (or group of delegates) in Luxembourg is (co-)editor of an ISO/IEC JTC1 standard and needs some input from an economic sector to develop the standard.
-ILNAS still strongly supports this tool and, depending of the interests and opportunities of the national delegates to take the responsibility of being (co-)editor of standards, wishes to open new ISO/IEC JTC1 national chapters to support national delegates in their role of standards editors.
+As defined in Chapter 3, an ISO/IEC JTC 1 national chapter is established when a delegate (or group of delegates) in Luxembourg is (co-)editor of an ISO/IEC JTC 1 standard and needs some input from an economic sector to develop the standard.
+ILNAS still strongly supports this tool and, depending of the interests and opportunities of the national delegates to take the responsibility of being (co-)editor of standards, wishes to open new ISO/IEC JTC 1 national chapters to support national delegates in their role of standards editors.

-• Following of the standardization work performed in ICT fora consortia
+❖ Following of the standardization work performed in ICT foral consortia